kedro-org/kedro/docs/source/development/best_practices.md

 #### Run pytest with pytest-cov

 Now when you run `pytest` you will receive a test coverage report.
-Adding the example test to the spaceflights tutorial results in the following additional report.
+Running `pytest` in the spaceflights starter with pytest-cov installed results in the following additional report.

 ```
 Name                                                     Stmts   Miss  Cover   Missing